 Citizen scientists contribute valuable new information about the presence and patterns of wildlife in our state.
-Our project efforts cover geographic areas beyond those of ongoing professional research efforts, supplementing and strengthening the work of agencies, biologists, and others.
+Our project efforts cover geographic areas beyond those of ongoing professional research efforts, supplementing and strengthening the work of involved agencies, biologists, and other collaborators involved in our Advisory Council.

-During the 2015 season, 62 volunteers in the Citizen Wildlife Monitoring Project installed and maintained installations in 23 survey areas in Washington and British Columbia.
-Our survey areas were focused on monitoring in Washington's Cascade Mountains and the Kettle River Range (the Kettle River Range encompasses southeastern British Columbia and Ferry County, Washington, in the United States).
-The main objectives for the 2015 field season were to 1) detect the presence of gray wolf (Canis lupus) in the Southern Cascades, 2) detect the presence of wolverine (Gulo gulo) in new locations and continue to monitor known populations in the North and South Cascades, 3) attempt to detect grizzly bears (Ursus arctos) in the North Cascades Grizzly Bear Recovery Zone (Appendix I), 4) monitor the presence of a wide variety of species of wildlife between Hyak and Easton adjacent to 190, and 5) document transboundary Canada lynx (Lynx canadensis) activity between northeast Washington and British Columbia.
+During the 2016 season, 82 volunteers in the Citizen Wildlife Monitoring Project installed and maintained installations in 27 survey areas in Washington and British Columbia.
+Our survey areas focused on monitoring in Washington's Cascade Mountains and the Kettle River Range in southeastern British Columbia and Ferry County, Washington, in the US.
+The main objectives for the 2016 field season were to: 1) detect the presence of gray wolf (Canis lupus) in the Southern Cascades, 2) detect the presence of wolverine (Gulo gulo) in new locations and continue to monitor known populations in the North and South Cascades, 3) attempt to detect grizzly bears (Ursus arctos horribilis) in the North Cascades Grizzly Bear Recovery Zone (Appendix I), 4) monitor the presence of a wide variety of species of wildlife between Hyak and Easton adjacent to the I-90 corridor, and 5) document transboundary Canada lynx (Lynx canadensis) activity between northeast Washington and British Columbia.

-With the assistance of Conservation Northwest program staff and our Advisory Council (listed in Acknowledgements), we established nine survey areas in the North Cascades, three survey areas in the I-90 corridor, and nine survey areas in the South Cascades (regions are defined on pages 5-6 of this report).
-There were also two survey areas in the transboundary Kettle River Range for lynx monitoring this season.
-Our partners at Selkirk College in British Columbia maintained four installations on the BC side of the border, while program volunteers managed two installations at Hope Mountain on the Washington side of the border.
+With the assistance of Conservation Northwest program staff and our Advisory Council (listed in Acknowledgements), we established nine survey areas in the North Cascades, three survey areas in the I-90 corridor, and eleven survey areas in the South Cascades (regions are defined on pages 5-6 of this report).
+There were also four survey areas in the transboundary Kettle River Range for lynx monitoring this season.
+Our partners at Selkirk College in British Columbia maintained one survey area on the BC side of the border, while program volunteers managed three survey areas on the Washington side of the border.

-Over the course of the 2015 season, we detected thirteen recordable species.
+Over the course of the 2016 season, we detected twenty recordable species.
 Highlights from this field season include: